Mobile Apps

 4. Real-world app promotion

 Use QR codes or bar codes that encode a deep link in your physical displays to promote your app at events and venues.
-Users can use their mobile phones camera to scan QR codes/bar codes and be redirected to the targeted content in your app, or be prompted to install your app first if they have not.
+Users can scan QR codes or barcodes with their mobile phone cameras to access targeted content in your app.
+If they haven’t installed the app yet, the system prompts them to do so first.

 deep linking